Let’s go hiking!

 The trail, which has rolling terrain, begins near the park amphitheater and circles the entire peninsula back to its beginning.
 Expansive views of Lake Ouachita, quartz crystal outcroppings, large boulder gardens, and an observation deck overlooking the lake are some of the highlights one can see along the route.

 The trail was damaged by a tornado in 2011 and was completely rebuilt the following year with the help of AmeriCorp teams.
 Signs along the trail explain some of this history as well as information on what can be seen on the route.
 The trail is open for self-guided hiking or visitors can check the park’s schedule for guided interpretive hikes.
 Lake Ouachita State Park is located in Mountain Pine at 5451 Mountain Pine Road.
 For more information, visitarkansasstateparks.com/lakeouachita/.

-Outdoor enthusiasts will find Arkansas trails designed for day hiking, backpacking, horseback riding, ATVs and water trails.
+Outdoor enthusiasts will find hundreds of miles of amazing Arkansas trails designed for day hiking, backpacking, horseback riding, ATVs and water trails.
 You can download complete maps of the Ouachita National Forest, Ozark-St. Francis National Forest and U.S. Army Corps of Engineers for reference.

 Many of the state’s natural areas overseen by the Arkansas Natural Heritage Commission have trails as well.
 You can find additional information by visiting the ANHC website.

 Use the search tool below to find trails by type or difficulty, then click on any listing to view length, trailhead location, travel tips and more.

 * For information regarding pets on hiking trails, please contact the appropriate agency for the trail you are interested in.
 Each agency has their own regulations regarding pets.
 Contact information can be found with each listing.